ONSdigital/sdg_data_updates/3-4-1/README.md

 2. Open sdg_data_updates.Rproj
 3. Change indicator folder name (`indicator <- "3-4-1"`)
 4. If config.R does not exist in the 3-4-1 folder, create it from the example_config.R file
 5. Check the configs are correct.
-The nomis links should not need to be edited, unless you want to add or remove ICD-10 classification codes.
+In particular, check the years variable as the latest year will likely need to be added when running an update.
+The nomis links should not need to be edited, unless you want to add or remove ICD-10 classification codes following UN or Topic Expert guidance.
 6. Open update_indicator_main.R .
 7. Ensure test_run <- FALSE.
 8. Click Source (by default this is in top right of the script window)